 Online German vocabulary sources, glossaries & terminology lists

-Specialist German vocabulary and terminology, & bilingual German English glossaries are another part of the German translation tool kit.
+Specialist German vocabulary and terminology, & bilingual German English glossaries are an essential part of the German translation tool kit.

 A glossary is an agreed list of translations for a set language pair (e.g. German–English, English-German) within a set subject area, e.g German medical terms.